it-at-m/opensource.muenchen.de/improve.md

 ### Open Core

 The open-core model is a business model for financing commercially produced open-source software.
-It primarily involves offering a "core" or functionally limited version of a software product as free and open source software, while offering "commercial" versions or add-ons as proprietary software.
+Here, a "core functionality" or functionally limited version of the software product is offered as free and open source software, while commercial versions or add-ons are available as proprietary software.

 As the city of Munich, we use this model to test software faster and promote the FOSS ecosystem.
 By being independent from a single vendor, we avoid financial dependencies and can run the software independently.